ijt/xylem/doc/rosdep_yaml_format.rst

 either ``OS_VERSION`` or ``PACKAGE_MANAGER`` is specified, but not both.

-In this ambiguous case, rosdep first interprets the key as a ``PACKAGE_MANAGER``.
+In this ambiguous case, xylem first interprets the key as a ``PACKAGE_MANAGER``.
 If this test fails, it will be interpreted as an ``OS_VERSION``.
 Developers should exercise caution in keeping ``OS_VERSION`` and ``PACKAGE_MANAGER`` keys globally distinct.